hsu-aut/rexDB/README.md

 An Admin web application built with Angular on the frontend and NestJS on the backend.
 Frontend is based on SB-Admin-Template.
 This is a template repository that you can use to start developing your own web application!

-:construction: Please n ote: The template is working finde, but the documentation is under construction.
+:construction: Please note: The template is working finde, but the documentation is under construction.
 Please create an issue if you have any questions :construction:

 ## How to run